https://www.storyboardthat.com/articles/e/t-charts

 What is a T-chart, and how can it be used in the classroom?

 A T-chart graphic organizer usually consists of two columns and is used to compare and contrast two topics or ideas.
 It is commonly used to help students analyze different concepts and to write persuasive essays, research papers, or reports.
-T-charts help student learning by helping students organize their thoughts, compare and contrast different concepts or ideas, or analyze information from different perspectives.
+T-charts help student learning by helping students organize their thoughts, compare and contrast different concepts or ideas, act as blank comparison charts, or analyze information from different perspectives.
 They can also be used to introduce new topics or concepts, facilitate class discussions, or as a formative assessment tool to check for student understanding.

 What are some examples of how to make T-charts useful in the classroom?